American, Southwest, Alaska add to airline loss parade in 3Q

 DALLAS (AP) — Airlines are piling up billions of dollars in additional losses as the pandemic chokes off air travel, but a recent uptick in passengers, however modest, has provided some hope.

-The airlines are offering upbeat forecasts about Thanksgiving and Christmas travel, however.
-Southwest, which had been one of the few remaining airlines blocking middle seats, feels confident enough that it will stop limiting capacity on its planes on Dec.
-1. The airline said it will give customers on full flights more flexibility to change planes.
+The airlines, however, are offering upbeat forecasts about Thanksgiving and Christmas travel, even as many states report an increase in confirmed virus cases.
+Southwest feels confident enough that it will stop blocking middle seats on its planes Dec.
+1.

-Since the early days of the pandemic, a few airlines including Southwest and Delta have blocked most middle seats to reassure passengers who are nervous about packed planes during a pandemic.
+Southwest President Tom Nealon said that a recent increase in confirmed COVID-19 cases doesn’t seem to be hurting holiday bookings.
+That’s a sharp contrast to July, when a spike in the virus across the Sun Belt choked off a rise in travel.

+“Perhaps because you’re not seeing as many hospitalizations and deaths, although both are rising right now, I get that,” Nealon said.
+“But perhaps people haven’t been as concerned about it as they were in the past.”

-Officials at many airlines believe travel won’t return to normal until the pandemic is under control and a vaccine is widely available.
+Officials at many airlines believe travel won’t fully return until the pandemic is under control and a vaccine is widely available.
 That could mean many more months of depressed revenue for the airlines.

 Southwest CEO Gary Kelly on Thursday urged Washington to approve more pandemic relief, including a six-month extension of $25 billion in aid to airlines.
-Without it, he said, “we simply cannot afford to continue with the conditions required to maintain full pay and employment.”
+Without it, he said, his airline can’t afford to maintain jobs and full pay.

 Southwest plans to cut pay for nonunion workers by 10% in January and has demanded unions accept lower pay or risk furloughs.